RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-unsupported-clients.rst

    Explicitly Disconnect from Cyberduck

-After disconnection, you can close the cyberduck window.
+After disconnection, you can close the Cyberduck window.

 .. _filezilla: